2022 COVID-19 protests in China: 29 November

 As on the previous day, there were crowds of police at the sites of past protests.
 In Shanghai, the sidewalks of Ürümqi Road were barricaded along the full length with two-meter-tall solid blue barricades.
 The People's Square in central Shanghai, where a protest had been planned for the night, was also heavily patrolled, with police stopping people, checking mobile phones, and asking if they had installed virtual private networks; all but one exit of the subway station there was closed off.
 Surveillance techniques previously used in Xinjiang were implemented in several cities.
 University administrations responded to the rallies held the previous days by telling students that they could leave early for winter break, offering free rail and air travel to take them home.

 By midday, there had been at least 43 small-scale protests in 22 cities.

 Videos showed small-scale protests inside locked-down developments, with residents demanding to be freed.

 On social networks outside of the Chinese government's control, protesters planned how to track the police, use multiple mobile phones, and form small clusters in order to continue protesting.

 In a press conference live-streamed to a state media account on Sina Weibo, Chinese health authorities pledged a rectification of anti-COVID-19 measures.
-Live audience comments included, “We’ve cooperated with you for three years, now it’s time to give our freedom back" and "Can you stop filtering our comments?
-Listen to the people, the sky won’t fall".
+Live audience comments included, "We've cooperated with you for three years, now it's time to give our freedom back" and "Can you stop filtering our comments?
+Listen to the people, the sky won't fall".

 Jinan

 Video footage obtained by Reuters showed protesters struggling against police and barricades in the Lixia District of Jinan, the capital city of Shandong province.
-Protestors joined together in chanting "lift the lockdown" as they attempted to push their way through barricades erected to enforce local lockdowns.
+Protesters joined in chanting "lift the lockdown" as they attempted to push their way through barricades erected to enforce local lockdowns.

 Guangzhou

 Fresh protests arose in the Haizhu District of Guangzhou late in the evening of 29 November.
-Witnesses said that roughly 100 police officers converged on the district's Houjiao village and arrested at least three of the protestors.
+Witnesses said that roughly 100 police officers converged on the district's Houjiao village and arrested at least three of the protesters.
 Police were wearing hazmat suits and held riot shields to protect themselves from debris as they attempted to contain the demonstration.
 Barriers were torn down, the crowd threw objects, possibly glass bottles, and tear gas was used.
 Local authorities later stated that businesses would be allowed to re-open and the lockdown would be lightened.
 Other city districts of Guangzhou also cancelled mass testing and lightened lockdowns.